mlpack/mlpack/doc/user/bindings/cli.md

         [--verbose] [--version] [--wolfe 0.9] [--output_file <string>]
 ```

 An implementation of neighborhood components analysis, a distance learning technique that can be used for preprocessing.
 Given a labeled dataset, this uses NCA, which seeks to improve the k-nearest-neighbor classification, and returns the learned distance metric.
-[Detailed documentation](#nca_detailed-documentation)
+[Detailed documentation](#nca_detailed-documentation).